-- Passenger vehicles comprise about 94-99% of the total vehicles and commercial vehicles are meagre 1-2% except Sturrock road where the commercial vehicles are higher at 6%. - Private vehicles are occupying the major portion of the urban road space.
-About 97%-99% of the vehicles are private vehicles and the balance are public transport vehicles (mini bus + bus).
+- Passenger vehicles comprise about 94-99% of the total vehicles and commercial vehicles are meagre 1-2%. - Private vehicles are occupying the major portion of the urban road space.
+About 97%-99% of vehicles are private vehicles and the balance are public transport vehicles (mini bus + bus).